 Your Plan Can Be Your Ally

-Your employer’s retirement savings plan can help you to save for both goals.
+Your employer’s retirement savings plan can help you save for both goals.
 Since your plan contributions are deducted from your pay before you receive it, saving for retirement is convenient.
 You don’t owe state income taxes on your pretax contributions or on any earnings from investing those funds until you withdraw money from the plan.
 And, since you’re saving for retirement through your plan, you can focus your saving outside the plan on future college costs.

 Set Your Sights on Your Savings Goal